sambacha/jsonlint/README.md

 A JSON parser and validator with a command-line client.
 A [pure JavaScript version](http://prantlf.github.com/jsonlint/) of the service provided at [jsonlint.com](http://jsonlint.com).

-This is a fork of the original package with the following extensions:
+This is a fork of the original package with the following enhancements:

 * Handles multiple files on the command line (by Greg Inman).
 * Walks directories recursively (by Paul Vollmer).
-* Supports JSON schema drafts 04, 06 and 07.
+* Supports JSON Schema drafts 04, 06 and 07.
 * Can parse and skip JavaScript-style comments.
 * Can accept single quotes (apostrophes) as string delimiters.
+* Implements JavaScript modules using [UMD](https://github.com/umdjs/umd) to work everywhere.
 * Depends on up-to-date npm modules with no installation warnings.

 ## Command-line Interface